-A Plan of Graduate Work will be prepared by the student in consultation with the Advisor or Advisory Committee Chair and submitted online through MyPack Portal to the Director of Graduate Programs prior to the completion of one-half of the total program.
+A Plan of Graduate Work will be prepared by the student in consultation with the Advisor or Advisory Committee Chair and submitted online through MyPack Portal to the Director of Graduate Programs.
 It is the student's primary responsibility to initiate the preparation of the Graduate Plan of Work.
 See Appendix A for a paper copy of the "Plan of Graduate Work" Form.
 Use this form as a preliminary checklist before filling out the official online version.